What We Do in Welding

 Skills for the Future

 Welding students gain a solid foundation by understanding the basic terms, techniques, and procedures of the American Welding Society.
-This knowledge is put into practice, producing a variety of projects interpreted from blueprints.
+This knowledge is put into practice, producing a variety of projects interpreted from blueprints

 Skills learned include: